dmrokan/gsl4godot_gsl/doc/debug.rst

 .. problems such as this.
 You just have to remember to use them.
 Here is a
 .. set of recommended warning options for numerical programs.

-For details of each option consult the manual @cite{Using and Porting GCC}.
+For details of each option consult the manual *Using and Porting GCC*.
 The following table gives a brief explanation of what types of errors these options catch.

 :code:`-ansi -pedantic`